Mantras - Their Role In Yoga and Spiritual Growth

 Mantras - Their Role in Yoga and Spiritual Growth 1200x628

-Mantras are extremely powerful universal forces within the psyche available and accessible to all who have the desire to study and practice them.
+Mantras are extremely powerful universal forces within the psyche, available and accessible to all who desire to study and practice them.

-Mantras need to be experienced in order to be understood.
+Mantras need to be experienced to be understood.
 They are sound vibrations that, when learned and applied appropriately, have a potent healing and liberating effect on our body, mind, and entire personality.

 Even though most people think of mantras as simply words used to relax the mind, mantras are much more than this.
 They can also be used to activate psychic powers when the practitioner has purified their mind and developed a link to higher levels of consciousness.
 This is a rare accomplishment, however.